MuhamedRyad/nextfinds/README.md

 - [ ] If you add analytics or an ad network later, update the "Cookies & Analytics" section in `privacy.html` to name it.

+## Applying to Amazon Associates

+This site now includes Amazon's required site-wide disclosure ("As an Amazon Associate, I earn from qualifying purchases") in the Affiliate Disclosure section, plus the standard participant statement in `privacy.html` and `terms.html`.
+Each sample "View find" link also has a small "Paid link" tag next to it.

+That covers the *legal/disclosure* side.
+The part most applications get rejected on is **content depth** — Amazon (and most guides on the 2026 program) look for real, original content, not a single landing page with placeholder cards.
+In practice that usually means:

+- Real product picks instead of the 6 sample entries (`SAMPLE ENTRIES` in `index.html`), each with a genuine paragraph explaining why it's worth buying — not just a one-line blurb.
+- Ideally more written content than one page — a handful of short buying-guide or review posts (several sources suggest ~10 pieces) shows Amazon reviewers this is a real, active site and not "under construction."
+- A live, reachable URL at the time you apply (GitHub Pages enabled, `https://muhamedryad.github.io/nextfinds/` returning the real site, not a 404).

+None of this needs to happen before your GitHub push, but it should happen before you submit the Amazon Associates application — "insufficient original content" and "site under construction" are two of the most common rejection reasons.

 ## Local preview

 No build tools needed — just open `index.html` in a browser, or serve the